 Cast: Alia Shawkat, Laia Costa, Mae Whitman, Hong Chau, Kate Berlant, Lindsay Burdge, Kumail Nanjiani, Mark Duplass, Jay Duplass, Jenny O’Hara

-Arrested Development alum Alia Shawkat stars as Naima, an aspiring indie-film actress who forms a connection with aspiring musician called Sergio (Laia Costa) after meeting in a club.
+Arrested Development alum Alia Shawkat stars as Naima, an aspiring indie-film actress who forms a connection with a musician called Sergio (Laia Costa) after meeting in a club.
 The two make a pact to spend 24 uninterrupted hours together, having sex on the hour, to try and create a new form of intimacy.

 The Half Of It (2020)

 Cast: Leah Lewis, Daniel Diemer, Alexis Lemire, Collin Chou, Enrique Marciano, Catherine Curtin

 Nancy Drew’s Leah Lewis stars as Ellie Chu, a shy and introverted Asian-American student who agrees to help the school jock (Daniel Diemer) woo his crush.
 Plot twist alert: Ellie likes her too.
 Netflix’s official synopsis states: “In the process, each teaches the other about the nature of love as they find connection in the most unlikely of places.”
 The Half Of It received highly positive reviews upon release and won the Founders Award for Best Narrative Feature at the 2020 Tribeca Film Festival.

 Handsome Devil (2016)

 Cast: Fionn O’Shea, Nicholas Galitzine, Andrew Scott, Moe Dunford, Michael McElhatton, Ruairi O’Connor

 Handsome Devil tells the story of Ned (Fionn O’Shea), an ostracised teenager at an Irish, rugby-obsessed boarding school.
 He forms a close bond with new student and star rugby player, Conor (Nicholas Galitzine).
 The film received universal acclaim, winning the award for Best Irish Feature of 2017 from the Dublin Film Critics’ Circle and four nominations at the 2018 Irish Film and Television Academy Awards.

 Holding the Man (2015)

 Cast: Ryan Corr, Craig Stott, Sarah Snook, Guy Pearce, Anthony LaPaglia, Kerry Fox, Camilla Ah Kin

 This tear-jerking drama adapts writer, actor, and activist Timothy Conigrave’s renowned 1995 memoir to the screen.
 It chronicles the beautiful, yet heartbreaking 15-year relationship of Timothy (Ryan Corr) and John (Craig Stott), the caption of his high school football team, in 1970s Australia.
 Like we said, it’s a tear-jerker, so make sure you’re stacked up on tissues.

 I Am Michael (2015)